Tamirucode/degureservation/README.md

 15. Finally, we see deployement the app successful message and
 16. click the view button to take a look
 - The live link can be found here:- [nesidjango](https://nesidjango2023-c15b4637e066.herokuapp.com/)

-## Cloning a repository
- 1. navigate the desktop version Github Dashboard open file menu, click clone Repository
- 2. then click the location of the repository,
- 3. From the list of repository, click traditional-game
- 4. select local directory and file path
- 5. finaly, click to clone traditional-game.

 ## Technology Used
    - python